-To facilitate actual discussion beyond the required assigned group discussions, a "Study Room" will be set up in e-Learning in Canvas at the end of each module.
-Any questions regarding the lecture material or the online assignments should be posted there, so that your instructor, or your fellow students will be able to provide answers.
-Do not be shy about asking questions; after all, if you are confused about the material there will almost certainly be other students with the same questions.
+To facilitate actual discussion beyond the required assigned group discussions, a "Study Room" will be set up in eLearning in Canvas at the end of each module.
+Any questions regarding the lecture material or the online assignments should be posted there, so that the Instructor or your fellow students will be able to provide answers.
+Do not be shy about asking questions; if you are confused about the material there will almost certainly be other students with the same questions.